FEATURED POST

 It could be you're just hearing about the mop fly.
 If so, one wonders if you have been under a rock over the last few years.

-The mop fly has become a near cult-like thing in recent times, and its hard to imagine any fly angler not hearing of it before now.
+The mop fly has become a near cult-like thing in recent times, and its hard to imagine any fly angler not hearing of it by now.

-But, if you haven't, let's suffice it to say the usual mop fly is made from one of the grub-like nibs cut from a dust mop or car washing mitt....like this...
+But, if you haven't, let's just say the usual mop fly is made from one of the grub-like nibs cut from a dust mop or car washing mitt....like this...

 Once affixed to a hook, these nibs are spruced up with a little dubbing or a bead... and that's pretty much it.